andrewrproper/tabholder/README.md

 This works well in Firefox with the
 [Vertical Tabs Reloaded](https://addons.mozilla.org/en-CA/firefox/addon/vertical-tabs-reloaded/)
-add-on.
+add-on, pictured in the screenshot above.

 ## Adding to Bookmarks Bar

-Adding a bookmark to this page, in your bookmarks bar, makes it easier to open the page quickly when needed.
+Add a bookmark to the page, in your bookmarks bar, to make it easier to open the page quickly when needed.